toadmoose/upj-geoguesser/README.md

 **UPJ GeoGuesser**

 A campus-based geolocation guessing game for the University of Pittsburgh at Johnstown.
-Test how well you know your campus by identifying locations from photographs!
-Show Image

 **Features**